Share This Craft

 Bart the Polar Bear

 This cute white bear is sure to stand out on any Christmas tree!
-Bart handsomely sports a red scarf, but try adjusting his accessories for fun!
-Read about Bart’s adventure here.
+Bart handsomely sports a red scarf, but try adjusting his accessories for fun.
+After you’ve sewn your own soft Bart, read about Bart’s adventure at the North Pole here.

 Supplies & Tools: